gryphonshafer/cbqz/tools/data/materials/README.md

     ./fetch --help
     ./fetch --man

 Once complete, you'll have a marked-up materials data file (CSV) which should be ready to load in the database via the `~/tools/data/material_load.pl` program.
+(See the documentation for that program for details.)

+## HTML Reference Materials

+You can also build a stand-alone reference material HTML document with:

+    ./reference.pl -i corinthians_marked.csv -k kvl.csv -o ref.html